JanHerca/urantiapedia/output/wikijs/en/article/Stefan_Tallqvist/Ancient_Cyprus_and_The_Urantia_Book.md

 Stefan writes: Dear friends,

 On my second visit to Cyprus last month, I wanted to write about an archaeological correlation that might be worthy of notice in which both _The Urantia Book_ description and the archaeological evidence agree quite well.
-There is a clear correlation in the text of _The Urantia Book_, [UB 80:7.9](/en/The_Urantia_Book/80#p7_9), and the Cyprus Museum information.
+There is a clear correlation in the text of _The Urantia Book_, <a id="a38_285"></a>[UB 80:7.9](/en/The_Urantia_Book/80#p7_9), and the Cyprus Museum information.
 The book states:

 > _From all over the fertile crescent the more adventurous peoples poured westward to the islands.
 These migrants cultivated both grain and vegetables, and they brought domesticated animals with them._
 >
-> _About 5000 B.C. a mighty host of progressive Mesopotamians moved out of the Euphrates valley and settled upon the island of Cyprus; this civilization was wiped out about two thousand years subsequently by the barbarian hordes from the north._ ([UB 80:7.9-10](/en/The_Urantia_Book/80#p7_9))
+> _About 5000 B.C. a mighty host of progressive Mesopotamians moved out of the Euphrates valley and settled upon the island of Cyprus; this civilization was wiped out about two thousand years subsequently by the barbarian hordes from the north._ (<a id="a42_247"></a>[UB 80:7.9-10](/en/The_Urantia_Book/80#p7_9))

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Stefan_Tallqvist/2848-0-medium.jpg">